A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

 \subsubsection{RIS}

 \ac{B5G} systems are expected to standardize and introduce in the market the concept of \ac{RIS}~\cite{Zhang_j19} (also referred to as \ac{RIM}~\cite{loscri_joint_2021,loscri_best-rim:_2023}), which leverages the deployment of programmable surfaces with electromagnetic properties that can be controlled by software~\cite{Al-Dhahir_j21}.
-These surfaces can manipulate the wireless signal environment, facilitating better signal quality and enabling precise positioning also when direct visibility is not guaranteed.
+These surfaces can manipulate the wireless signal environment~\cite{he_beyond_2022}, facilitating better signal quality and enabling precise positioning also when \ac{LOS} path is not guaranteed~\cite{tang_wireless_2021}.
 The adoption of \ac{RIS} will improve \ac{UE} positioning as it will behave as a multipath controller~\cite{wymeersch_radio_2020}, which may provide both new location references and new measurements (e.g., angles, delays).
-Every single antenna of the surface can be treated as a local emitter, which makes the \ac{BS}-\ac{UE} link more robust even in a poor propagation environment~\cite{strinati_reconfigurable_2021, tang_wireless_2021, he_beyond_2022, auto_RIS_2023}.
-Another evolution of smart surfaces is the \ac{TIS}, which can support both outdoor and indoor positioning adopting semi-transparent antennas~\cite{TIS6G}.
-The installation of \ac{RIS} can also be constrained by physical properties of the objects: conformal metasurfaces can aid the installation over curved surfaces, such as over vehicles~\cite{Mizmizi_23}.
+Every single antenna of the surface can be treated as a local emitter, which makes the \ac{BS}-\ac{UE} link more robust even in poor propagation conditions~\cite{strinati_reconfigurable_2021, auto_RIS_2023}.
+Further advances on smart surfaces include \acp{TIS} (which support both outdoor and indoor positioning by adopting semi-transparent antennas)~\cite{TIS6G}, space-time modulated metasurfaces~\cite{MizTagSpa:j24}, and fully‑passive, flexible, and chipless smart skins~\cite{lynch20245g}.
+The installation of \ac{RIS} can be constrained by the physical properties of the objects: conformal metasurfaces can aid the installation over curved surfaces, such as over vehicles~\cite{Mizmizi_23}.
 The research on \ac{RIS} suggests an ever-increasing interest in controlling electromagnetic waves, allowing to shape the environment according to the desired purposes.
-As a result, full control and exploitation of the wireless link enables \ac{HL}, where \acp{RIS} or \acp{LIS}~\cite{dardari_communicating_2020,alghamdi_intelligent_2020,hu_beyond_2018} together with \ac{NFC} enhance positioning capabilities~\cite{Elzanaty2021Towards6H}.
+As a result, full control and exploitation of the wireless link enables \ac{HL}, where \acp{RIS} or \acp{LIS}~\cite{alghamdi_intelligent_2020,hu_beyond_2018} together with \ac{NFC} provide a great opportunity to move towards the ultimate capacity limit of the wireless channel~\cite{dardari_communicating_2020} and enhance positioning capabilities~\cite{Elzanaty2021Towards6H} even in NLOS conditions~\cite{RIS_NLOS}.